Lecce in italy has so much on offer and is guaranteed to have a great family vacation.

 Just around the corner from this shop is the Piazza Giuseppe Pisanelli with its stunning Catholic church Chiesa di San Domenico e Convento Domenicano dei SS.
 Pietro e Paolo.
 A nice place to enjoy your gelato whilst observing another area of the province of Lecce.

-Enjoying a Sunset
+Enjoying a Sunset in Lecce Italy

 Is there a nicer way to finish the day than watching the sun setting?
 A great way to digest a packed day full with new expressions, discoveries and excitement in a calm environment.